 The charming 1967 Stanley Donen film Two for the Road used the couple’s four distinctive cars to track them throughout the story’s four time periods.

-The Irishman also uses a car like a timestamp during the 1975-set road trip where Russell and Frank drive to Florida with their wives.
+The Irishman also uses a car like a timestamp during the 1975-set road trip, where Russell and Frank drive to Florida with their wives.
+It’s one of the more subtle flashback examples in modern cinema.
 What allows the film and this sequence to deftly slip between several eras?
 Not the high-tech digital de-aging process.
-But rather good old-fashioned low-tech ingenuity from director Martin Scorsese and his Oscar-winning editor Thelma Schoonmaker.
+But rather good old-fashioned low-tech ingenuity from director Martin Scorsese and his Oscar-winning editor, Thelma Schoonmaker.
+This is a strong reminder that writing flashbacks effectively doesn’t require fancy tools, just sharp storytelling instincts.

 In this movie, Scorsese uses elements unique to each era that help to identify it:

-- 1975 - Road trip to the wedding.
-The car, presence of wives, Carrie’s cigarette and smoking, Frank’s voiceover about Carrie as mob royalty, sunny daylight exteriors in nature.
+1975 - Road trip to the wedding.
+The car, the presence of wives, Carrie’s cigarette and smoking, Frank’s voiceover about Carrie as mob royalty, sunny daylight exteriors in nature.

 The Irishman script doesn’t even use the word “flashback.”
-It’s supposed to feel like a single seamless and flowing story.
-That should also be the goal for your own flashbacks.
+It’s a masterclass in flashback writing, where every shift between past and present feels like a seamless part of the narrative.
+That should also be the goal for your flashbacks.

 Build Characters and your Theme